jhennies/amst/README.md

 An example usage can be found in example_hela_dataset.py showing the basic functionalities of AMST.
 To run the script, download the example data and adapt the script according to the data location in the file system.
-Open a command line and navigate to the amst_package
+Open a command line and create a new folder for experiment scripts

+For example:

+    mkdir ~/src/amst_experiments
-    cd /path/to/amst/
+    cd amst_experiments

+Copy the example script to the new folder

+    cp ~/src/amst/example_usage.py my_first_amst_experiment.py

+Adapt the script to specify the locations of the raw data, the pre-aligned data and a target folder.
+The parent folder of the target folder has to exist in your file system.
+If not, create it

+    mkdir /path/to/target/folder

 Acivate the conda environment

     conda activate amst_env

 Run the script

-    python example_hela_dataset.py
+    python my_first_amst_experiment.py

 ## Known errors and issues